+Financial assets comprise cash and cash equivalents, receivable/amount due from group undertakings and loans and advances to customers.
 Financial assets are derecognised when the contractual right to receive cash flows from those assets has expired or when the Company has transferred its contractual right to receive the cash flows from the assets and either: substantially all of the risks and rewards of ownership have been transferred; or the Company has neither retained nor transferred substantially all the risks and rewards, but has transferred control.

+Financial liabilities are comprised of borrowed funds, provisions for liabilities and charges and other liabilities.
 Financial liabilities are derecognised when the obligation is discharged, cancelled or expires.